boukeversteegh/bitcoin-cheatsheet/README.md

   - decentralized &mdash; not controlled by anyone
   - global &mdash; usable all over the world
   - deflationary &mdash; cannot be printed by anyone at will
+  - irreversible &mdash; no-one can reclaim coins they have sent you
+  - proof of ownership &mdash; you can prove to others that you own a certain amount of money
   - 100% sound money in accordance with Austrian Economics:
     - fungible &mdash; every coin is the same
     - portable &mdash; can easily be sent to anywhere on earth